casper-network/docs/source/docs/casper/dapp-dev-guide/testing.md

 ### Create the Builder

-`InMemoryWasmTestBuilder` is the builder for a simple WASM test that uses the state held entirely in memory.
+`InMemoryWasmTestBuilder` is the builder for a simple Wasm test that uses the state held entirely in memory.
 It provides methods to simulate deploys to the blockchain array and make queries to whatever state you find in the global state.

 ```rust
 let mut builder = InMemoryWasmTestBuilder::default();